edwardsmith999/SimWrapPy/README.md

 ## InputUtils

-A set of utilities for creating parameter studies in a quick and intuative way.
+A set of utilities for creating parameter studies in a quick and intuitive way.

-Specifying the input changes are done as a dictonary with the keywords you'd like to change with the corresponding value as a list of what you'd like to set the simulation input parameters to:
+Specifying the input changes are done as a dictionary with the keywords you'd like to change with the corresponding value as a list of what you'd like to set the simulation input parameters to:

     inputs1 = swl.InputDict({'cells': [[8, 8, 8], [16, 16, 16]]})
     inputs2 = swl.InputDict({'processors': [1, 1, 1], [2, 2, 2]})

 We can then specify the parameter study for corresponding pair by adding

     changes = inputs1 + inputs2

 where `changes` is then a list of paired dictonaries:

     [{'cells': [8, 8, 8], 'processors': [1, 1, 1]},
      {'cells': [16, 16, 16], 'processors': [2, 2, 2]}]

-Alternativly we could multiply to get all permutations,
+Alternatively we could multiply to get all permutations,

     changes = inputs1 * inputs2